 1. What is it?

 Cape dory (Zeus capensis) are endemic, fast growing, demersal, solitary fish that only aggregate when spawning.
-Cape dory is a bycatch species and there is presently no species-specific stock assessment.
-They are presently considered to be optimally exploited.
+Cape dory is commonly mislabeled as John Dory; which is however a different species ( Zeus faber ).
+No species specific stock assessment has been conducted for Cape Dory.
+The stock is considered to be optimally exploited.

 2. How was it caught or farmed?Inshore demersal trawl

 Cape dory are caught as bycatch in inshore and offshore demersal trawl fishery for hake (MSC certified) and sole using trawl nets.
 The fishery gear consists of trawl nets that are dragged along the seabed at different depths up to the 110 m isobath or to 20 nautical miles from the coast, whichever is the greater distance.
 Demersal trawling is known to damage the seabed; the extent and impact of this damage remains unknown.
 Trawling is not a selective fishing method and a number of other species are often caught in the nets (fish, sharks and rays).
 Substantial effort has been made to reduce seabird deaths through the use of tori lines and research is underway to better manage the principal bycatch stocks through a co-management pilot programme.Offshore demersal trawl